CollectionBuilder/cb-examples/pages/about.md

 Do you have a CollectionBuilder project to be featured in this collection?
 We encourage anyone who is interested in adding their digital collection to this site to fill out the form below.

-{% include feature/button.html text="Submit your Project" link="https://forms.gle/k1fsqiRPo71uULfo8" size="lg my-3" centered=true color="outline-dark" %}
+{% include feature/button.html text="Submit your Project" link="https://forms.gle/k1fsqiRPo71uULfo8" size="lg my-3" centered=true color="outline-success" %}

 ## About CollectionBuilder